 I was mentally exhausted from parenthood, but proud that I knocked off my list at one stop.
 It was a small victory.
 I allowed myself to completely space out while standing there.
 It was common to hear a snappy, “Ma’am?
 Excuse me, ma’am?” before I’d snap out of it.
-Afterwards, I felt refreshed, like I had just woken up from a nap.
+Afterward, I felt refreshed, as I had just woken up from a nap.

 What was it about those big box stores that allowed me to drift off into a zen-like state?

 The white noise.

 The buzz and hum of life vibrated a sweet lullaby.
 My thoughts stopped.
 I couldn’t tell you what happened during those minutes, because nothing happened.
 I just stood there.
 It was my peaceful haven.